Mary Craig Ministries

 Bible Gateway Languages: Over 75 online bibles, in over 50 languages.

-BibleDatabase.org: First class, free bible study program and downloadable bibles in many languages.
+BibleDatabase.org: Online Bible Search and first class, free bible study program and downloadable bibles in many languages.
 Hebrew & Greek tools (transliterated), commentaries, bible dictionaries, bible encyclopedias, lexicons, bible maps, and more.
 (Or get the CD with everything for $3.)
 (Unicode (non-western) texts can only be downloaded and viewed as HTML files.)

 BibleDatabase.net: Online bibles in over many languages.